Female circumcision and female genital mutilation (FGM) have often been confused. They are both completely different things.

 There is nothing in any book of religion to suggest that.
 Male and female circumcision are spoken of jointly as being for religious purity, which includes, but is not the same as hygiene.
 If anything, there is a suggestion in the books that female circumcision would enhance sexual pleasure.

-Like male circumcision and many other things that parents do for the good of their child, this procedure is meant to be done, by definition, during childhood.
+Like male circumcision and many other things that parents do for the good of their child, this procedure is meant to be done, by definition, pre-puberty.
 Both male and female circumcision are a rite of passage.
-It is foolhardy to postpone the rites of childhood into adulthood to appease a hysterical reaction in among people who may have no understanding of this.
+It is foolhardy to postpone the rites of childhood into adulthood.
+It defeats the purpose for which it was set out, that the child’s body growing accustomed to the circumcision, in which the pain is long forgotten, the body has healed and there is no psychological impact.

-Human beings are more than isolated physical selves.
-We have social and psychological identities as much as physical ones.
+We all have social and psychological identities as much as physical ones.
 All cultural procedures need to be looked at holistically and in the context of their culture and religion.

-Like male circumcision, if done correctly, the procedure is completely safe.
-But like all surgical procedures, if not done properly, complications could arise.
-As the process is institutionalised to be in line with modern circumstances the risk of this grows less and less.
-Most medical practitioners say that the use of anaesthesia makes the process painless and the child always walks away without a twinge.
+The procedure is completely safe.
+Like all surgical procedures, if not done properly, complications could arise.
+As the process is institutionalised to be in line with modern circumstances the risk of this is less.
+In the opinion of most medical practitioners the use of anaesthesia makes the process painless and the child has no recollection of the procedure and the pain if any is medically managed.

-This statement is not true in more than one way.
-For one, medical advantages of male circumcision are hotly disputed.
-They are not universally accepted as made out to be.
-Secondly, the vast majority of male circumcisions done in the world are not done for any medical benefits, but purely for religious reasons or cultural reasons, and therefore medical advantages or disadvantages are irrelevant.
+This statement is not true.
+For one, medical advantages of male circumcision are yet to be conclusive.
+They are still debated upon and questioned.
+Secondly, the vast majority of male circumcisions done in the world are not done for any medical benefits, but for religious or cultural reasons, and therefore medical advantages or disadvantages are irrelevant.
 The same applies to female circumcision.
+Take for instance the practice among some communities of piercing a child’s ear lobes (male and female) when they turn a few months old, or the practice of piercing a girl’s nose when she attains puberty.
+All these are part of religious customs and practices and cannot be weighed against the measure of medical advantages.

-Whilst the number of people who have the procedure done by a trained doctor is increasing in the cities, many still get the procedure done by traditional circumcisers who are trained by older circumcisers.
-Who people choose to go to, really depends on who has their personal confidence.
+The number of people who have the procedure done by a trained doctor is increasing in the cities, while in the rural areas and among lower income groups, many still get the procedure done by traditional circumcisers who are trained by older circumcisers.
+We are slowly training our doctors and encouraging more families to get it done in hospitals run for Dawoodi Bohra community, free of cost, this way hygiene and post khafz care is much easier.

-There is indeed secrecy in the practice of female circumcision which there isn't in male circumcision.
-But it is nothing to do with any belief that there is something wrong with the practice, nor is the secrecy there to hide an illegal practice.
 Islamic norms of modesty surrounding women apply to most matters to do with women, particularly when concerned with their private parts.
+It is nothing to do with any belief that there is something wrong with the practice, nor is the secrecy there to hide an illegal practice.
 So throughout the centuries, female circumcision has always been completely hidden from men, and rarely discussed amongst women.
 It would be culturally immodest to do so.
+Therefore while it is not sat down and discussed, it is known to everyone that it is practiced , just as circumcising the boy is known to everyone.

 Yes.
 Female circumcision is a requirement in all schools of jurisprudence of Islam, but different schools put varying degrees of emphasis on it.
 Of the four Sunni schools, the Shafi'i branch follows it with greatest strictness and diligence, and so it is universally practiced in countries such as Indonesia, Malaysia, Kurdistan and Egypt where Shafi'i Sunnis predominate.
 India is predominantly Hanafi Sunni, in which it is not practiced with strictness.

-Female circumcision is not obligatory, however it is prescribed by the sunnah (the sayings and actions of the Prophet) and cannot be forsaken under ordinary circumstances.
+Female circumcision is not obligatory, however it is prescribed by the sunnah (the sayings and actions of the Prophet) and cannot be forsaken under ordinary circumstances – therefore obligatory.

 Yes.
 All congregations in such countries have instructed their members to not practice female circumcision in the strictest terms if there is any possibility that it may be against the law.
 Being law abiding is also a principle in the Bohra religion, a teaching that is attributed to the ProphetSAW himself.
 Therefore, it is obligatory for Bohras who are citizens of those countries to abide by the law and not to practice it.
 However, this is not done in the belief that there is anything wrong with the religious ordinance.
 Our belief dictates that nothing in our religion can be harmful to any human being and therefore religious rites such as male and female circumcision can only be of benefit to those who practice it.
-However, we cannot break any law of the land, however misguided it may be, (in this case by failing to distinguish our harmless practice from harmful ones and banning it along with the harmful ones) and therefore in those countries where female circumcision is illegal, or there is a possibility for it to be interpreted as being illegal, we no longer practice it.
+However, we cannot break any law of the land, and therefore in those countries where female circumcision is illegal, or there is a possibility for it to be interpreted as being illegal, we no longer practice it.

-The fact that it is harmless is also evidenced by the fact that the vast majority of Bohra women, and the vast majority of Muslim women in Indonesia and Malaysia do not at all feel that circumcision harms them.
+The fact that it is harmless is felt by a vast majority of Bohra women, and the vast majority of Muslim women in Indonesia and Malaysia.
 The procedure is as regarded in the same vein as inoculation and ear piercing.
 That is why they see no difficulty in having their daughters and grand-daughters circumcised.

 Dawoodi Bohras are a community based on a common religion which defines its traditions, culture, language and history.
 Religion is the only thing that binds them together.
 However, of the estimated one million Dawoodi Bohras, there are a few hundred men and women who no longer subscribe to the religion and have therefore left the fold for all practical purposes.
 Some of these non-religious Bohras have adopted a dissenting stance and attack the community at every opportunity.

-Female circumcision is not enforced and therefore those who do not want to do it can choose not to do it.
+What is very crucial to state here is, under the religious tenets, female circumcision is not enforced upon and therefore those who do not want to do it can choose not to do it.
 The entire campaign is therefore completely unnecessary and its main aim is simply to use the prevailing worldwide anti-FGM sentiments to assail the community.

 In reality, mainstream Dawoodi Bohra women, whilst asserting their religious identity and religious practice, are well-educated and play a very strong role in Bohra society.
 They pursue careers in medicine, teaching, law and many other professions, many of them becoming leaders in their fields.
 However, their religion teaches them to be mindful of their enormous responsibility of rearing children and holding the family together.
 In an anthropological study of the Dawoodi Bohras, Mullas on the Mainframe (UCP, 2001), the author Jonah Blank says, "Bohra women are now among both the best educated and the highest-status women of any community on the Indian subcontinent".

-The trial was conducted under pressure to prosecute under the FGM law in New South Wales which had, since its enactment in 1994 failed to have a single successful prosecution.
+The trial was conducted in New South Wales.
 Medical examination showed no evidence of any injury or harm to the two girls.
-Despite lack of any evidence, the mother of the children (a qualified pharmacist), the circumciser (a qualified midwife) and the Amil were found guilty based on circumstantial evidence largely to do with intercepted phone conversations.
-The trial has been widely criticised as not having served justice.
-Amongst its many flaws, one was that what was done to the girls, if anything at all, did not fall into the description of criminal activity within the FGM law, so the judge used a new definition of mutilation that had no precedence in case law, nor did it concord with dictionary definition of the word, to ensure that the jury could only return a guilty verdict.
-Further, whilst the principals were given 15 months of home detention, the accessary, who was not a participant to the alleged crime, was jailed for 15 months.
-The bizarre judgement is being appealed.
+The mother of the children (a qualified pharmacist), the circumciser (a qualified midwife) and the Amil were found guilty based on circumstantial evidence largely to do with intercepted phone conversations.
+The trial has been widely criticized as not having served justice and one ridden with flaws.
+The principals were given 15 months of home detention, the accessary was jailed for 15 months.
+The judgment is being appealed.